alchemz/alchemz.github.io/_news/announcement_2.md

 ---
 layout: post
-# title: A long announcement with details
-date: 2023-04-26 16:11:00-0400
+date: 2023-03-21 07:59:00-0400
-inline: false
+inline: true
 related_posts: false
 ---

-At Computer Vision Summit 2023 , I am going to give a keynote on <a href="https://computervisionsummit.com/location/cvsanjose/speaker/lilyxianlingzhang">Deep learning-based data-centric solutions for vision tasks.
-Link to the talk.
+At NVIDIA GTC 2023, I am going to give a talk using AI based data algorithms to achieve autonomous driving dataset diversity.
+We will have live discussion on Tuesday, Mar 21.
+2:00 PM - 2:50 PM PDT. <a href="https://lnkd.in/geyQgB7A">Link to the talk (S51407)

 <!-- ***